A simple wrapper to use CRUD operations in each model.

 "gender": "male"

-In contrast to the hidden attribute, only the gender field was displayed in the result because it was the only field specified the in visible property of the User model.
+}From the example, only the gender field was displayed in the result because it was the only field specified in the $visible property of the User model.

 class User extends \Rougin\Wildfire\Model